 The following is a protocol to safely check a youth’s temperature:

-Perform hand hygiene
+Perform hand hygiene.

 Put on a face mask, eye protection (goggles or disposable face shield that fully covers the front and sides of the face), and a single pair of disposable gloves.